xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2015-11-15-adding-cloudapp-dns-to-azure-vm.md

 The requests will timeout because Azure has ICMP disabled, but so long as the DNS resolves, you've done it.

+#Conclusion

+This seems to be a change that I can't find a source for to do with Resource Managed VM's instead of Classic VM's.
+It used to work OK on classic VM's.

  [1]:https://discourse.org
  [2]:{{ site.contenturl }}azure-dns-new-vm.png
  [3]:{{ site.contenturl }}azure-dns-public-ip.png